Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Discussion

 \section{Discussion}

 We are in a position to discuss the nature of the Mn trimer in \BXMO.
-Our first-principle calculations predict an unusual combination of localized and itinerant electrons; that is, the localized antiferromagnetic magnetic moments ($S=3/2$) within the trimer and one electron delocalized in the two-end Mn ions of the trimer.
-Our picture can be compatible with both magnetic susceptibility (Section~\ref{sec:Chi}) and heat capacity results (Section~\ref{sec:Cp}).
+Our first-principle calculations predict an unusual combination of localized and delocalized electrons; that is, the localized antiferromagnetic magnetic moments ($S=3/2$) within the trimer and one electron delocalized in the two-end Mn ions of the trimer.
+Our picture can be compatible with both magnetic susceptibility (Sec.~\ref{sec:Chi}) and heat capacity results (Sec.~\ref{sec:Cp}).

 In magnetic susceptibility experiments, we found that the effective magnetic moments from a paramagnetic temperature indicate the $S=2$ trimer in both compounds.
-They are compatible with the effective magnetic moments reported in Ref.\ \onlinecite{Nguyen2019} for \BNMO.
+They are compatible with the effective magnetic moments reported in Ref.~\cite{Nguyen2019} for \BNMO.
 At first, our results might be counterintuitive because of the localized $S=3/2$ trimer in \BXMOshort.
-However, it can be explained by the additional contribution from one itinerant electron in the trimer.
-For instance, the effective magnetic moments above the transition temperature reported in weakly ferromagnetic itinerant metals, such as ZrZn$_{2}$~\cite{Moriya1984} and Sc$_{3}$In~\cite{Moriya1984}, are much bigger than those expected from the small ordered magnetic moment.
-A similar mechanism based on spin fluctuation for the itinerant magnet~\cite{Moriya1984, Moriya1991} could be applied to the itinerant electron in \BXMOshort.
+However, they can be explained by the additional contribution from one delocalized electron in the trimer.
+For instance, the effective magnetic moments above the transition temperature reported in weakly ferromagnetic itinerant metals, such as ZrZn$_{2}$~\cite{Moriya1984} and Sc$_{3}$In~\cite{Moriya1984}, are much bigger than those expected from the small ordered magnetic moment; i.e., in ZrZn$_{2}$, the saturated magnetic moment is only about 0.12~$\mu_{B}$~\cite{Moriya1984, Moriya1985}, whereas the effective magnetic moment obtained from the Curie-Weiss-like law is about 1.4~$\mu_{B}$~\cite{Lacheisserie2002, Moriya1985}, close to the effective magnetic moment of spin-1/2, 1.73~$\mu_{B}$.
+These experimental observations are understood by the interaction of spatially extended modes of spin fluctuations, giving the Curie-Weiss-like behavior with a large effective magnetic moment~\cite{Moriya1984, Moriya1985, Moriya1991}.
+Since the experimental observations in itinerant magnetic systems are consistent with our observations, a similar microscopic mechanism could be applied to the delocalized electron in \BXMOshort.

+Possible origins of the weak hysteresis in the magnetization data could be associated with various reasons, such as the ferrimagnetic moments deviating from the collinear antiferromagnetic moments and a spin glass feature from the finite disorder.
+Further magnetic susceptibility measurements could reveal the nature of the magnetic ground state.
+For instance, such states could be studied via ac magnetic susceptibility measurements, by probing domain walls of ferrimagnetic order, or by confirming freezing temperatures with the shift of the ac data by different oscillating frequencies~\cite{Topping2019}.
+These measurements will reveal the existence of finite disorder, which might result in the weak hysteric behavior in the magnetization data [Figs.~\ref{MTH}(g) and \ref{MTH}(h)].